danvet/danvet.github.io/_posts/2017-07-10-github-why-cant-host-the-kernel.md

 ## Scaling, the Linux Kernel Way

-At first glance the Kernel looks like a monorepo, with everything smashed into one place in [Linus' main repo](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/).
+At first glance the kernel looks like a monorepo, with everything smashed into one place in [Linus' main repo](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/).
 But that's very far from it:

-- Almost no one who's using Linux is running the main repo from Linus Torvalds.
+- Almost no one who's using linux is running the main repo from Linus Torvalds.
   If they run something upstream-ish it's probably one of the [stable kernels](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/).
   But much more likely is that they run a kernel from their distro, which